 2. Rejoicing in other people’s joy feels great.

-I hope that just seeing these athletes’ joy brings you joy.
+Watching athletes jump for joy brought me joy.
 This ability to rejoice when others are happy is called mudita in Buddhism and is one of the sublime states of mind.
 In other words, mudita feels good and is good for you.
 If it isn’t your natural response to other people’s joy, it can be cultivated until it becomes so.
-To practice it, just keep looking at these two pictures!

 3. Thoroughly enjoy a good time while it lasts but don’t cling to it.